-ICRI Nepal has taken over the leadership of the National Center for Learning Resources, an innovative approach to pre-primary and primary education, teachers’ training and school improvement and development programs.
-The program focuses mainly on young children to improve their learning achievements by making school education creative, joyful, and meaningful.
+ICRI Nepal has taken over the leadership of the National Center for Learning Resources, an innovative approach to preschool and elementary school education, teacher training and school improvement and development programs.
+The program focuses mainly on young children to improve their learning achievements by making their experience and education creative, joyful, and meaningful.
 Read more about the National Center for Learning Resources here.

 ICRI Nepal partners with local, national, and multinational corporations to develop corporate social responsibility initiatives.
 ICRI links participating companies to grassroots community-based organizations, and works to bring new collaborators into the dialogue on how to best serve vulnerable families and communities in Nepal.
 Read more about the Alliance for Corporate Social Responsibility here.

-The Infant Care Facility Improvement Project (ICFIP) is an initiative implemented under the technical guidance and financial support of International Child Resource Institute, USA in one of oldest and largest orphanage (Nepal Children’s Organization, Balmandir).
+The Infant Care Facility Improvement Project (ICFIP) is an initiative implemented in one of the oldest and largest orphanages in Nepal, the Nepal Children’s Organization, in Balmandir.
 This project upgraded the health, hygiene and sanitation of the facility, including:

-revamping the internal physical infrastructure by upgrading lighting system
+revamping the internal physical infrastructure by upgrading the lighting system,

-- installing a safe drinking water system (water foot pump)
+installing a sanitizer and a safe drinking water system,

-More 1250 children of Nepali prisoners and juvenile delinquents are being cared for, with attention given to their health, education, and development.
+1,250 children of Nepali prisoners and juvenile delinquents have been cared for, with attention given to their health, education, and development.

-Over 50 ECD teachers and over 21 institutions, serving a total of over 12,200 orphan, displaced, vulnerable, and prisoners’ children have received teacher training, learning materials, educational assistance, orientation, mentoring and guidance.
+50 early childhood teachers and 21 institutions, serving a total of 12,200 orphans and vulnerable children, have received teacher training, learning materials, mentoring, and guidance.

-Over 38 traditional ECD and primary classrooms have been restructured, reorganized and converted into child-friendly environments.
+38 traditional early childhood and primary classrooms have been restructured, reorganized and converted into child-friendly environments.

-Over 90 orphan children from the age 0 to 6 were provided with overall facilities for their holistic development in Nepal Children’s Organization, Balmandir.
+90 orphan children, between the ages of 0 to 6, were provided with overall facilities for their holistic development at the Nepal Children’s Organization, Balmandir.

-Over 21 care mothers of the Nepal Children’s Organization, Balmandir have received extensive training on child care and development.
+21 caregivers of the Nepal Children’s Organization, Balmandir have received extensive training on child care and development.

-Over 22 day long training sessions on professional development have been provided for the staff of NCPD group homes.
+22 training sessions on professional development have been provided for the staff of NCPD group homes.